LaWebcapsule/directus9/docs/app/filters.md

 ## Extensibility Options

-Directus Core is completely open-source, modular and extensible.
-Extensions allow you to expand or modify any part of Directus to fit your needs.
+Directus9 Core is completely open-source, modular and extensible.
+Extensions allow you to expand or modify any part of Directus9 to fit your needs.
 Here are some great resources to get started down that track.

 - [Extensions > Introduction](/extensions/introduction)
 - [Extensions > Creating Extensions](/extensions/creating-extensions)